-Yes, Taekwondo can be an expensive sport.
+Taekwondo can be an expensive sport.
 The cost of tournaments in Taekwondo can run anywhere from a $30 entrance fee to an over $100 entrance fee and required ‘special’ expensive uniforms and gear.
 These events are sometimes pushed every few months by schools and organizations.

-Be careful when choosing to all your child or even yourself to participate in these events.
+Be careful when choosing to allowing your child or even yourself to participate in these events.
 Some are well run legitimate competitions, but some are money grabbing opportunities that could possibly turn you or your child sour on the whole sport.

 The ones sponsored by the WT have more international competition focus and are usually well regulated.
 This can be said on a more hit and miss basis about most of the other organizations.
-With the Olympic name attached to the competitions hosted by WTF schools, they tend to be more careful with how they are rund.
+With the Olympic name attached to the competitions hosted by WTF schools, they tend to be more careful with how they are run.

 This not to say that you won’t find good and inexpensive tournaments in other organizations.
 This is very possible.
 So, just be aware that like many sports, the more you get involved, the more the cost potentially can rise.

 This type of training for you or your child is a large investment.
 This comes not only in the form of your money, but also your time.
 So, is it all worth it in the end?
 Is Taekwondo worth the money?

 Taekwondo is worth the money if unrealistic expectations of outcomes are not held.
 Taekwondo is a sport kicking based style that is great for kids, teens, and even whole families for sport, art, and basic self defense.
 Taekwondo can be a waste of time and money if other goals are imposed upon it.

 Taekwondo can even be used as an effective component in other martial sports like MMA, Kali, and kickboxing.
 Its focus is more narrow than some styles so in reality, other systems should be studied to compliment it at least in the future.